Botanical Classification

 Seasons/Availability

-Siberian kale is a cool-season crop, thriving in temperatures between 10-24°C (50-75°F), with exceptional tolerance for cold down to -18°C (0°F).
-It’s planted in early spring or late summer, maturing in 50-70 days.
-In Ecuador’s highland regions, like Cayambe, year-round cultivation is possible due to consistent cool temperatures and fertile soil, ensuring global availability.
+Siberian kale is a cool-season crop, thriving in temperatures between 7-24°C (45-75°F), with exceptional frost tolerance down to -18°C (0°F).
+In the USA, it’s planted in early spring (February-March) or late summer (July-August), maturing in 50-70 days, and is typically available from late spring (April-May) through early winter (November-December).

 Culinary Uses

-Siberian kale’s tender texture and mild flavor make it highly versatile in the kitchen.
+Siberian kale’s tender texture and mild flavor make it highly versatile in American kitchens.
 Raw, its leaves are used in salads, paired with citrus dressings, fruits, or nuts to complement its subtle bitterness, requiring minimal preparation.
 It’s a popular addition to smoothies, blending seamlessly for a nutrient boost.

 Cooked, it shines in soups, stews, or stir-fries, retaining its texture when sautéed with garlic or olive oil.
-Siberian kale can be baked into crispy chips or incorporated into casseroles, and its young stems add crunch to dishes, offering zero-waste potential in hearty, winter-focused recipes.
+Siberian kale can be baked into crispy chips or incorporated into casseroles, and its young stems add crunch to dishes, offering zero-waste potential in hearty, winter-focused recipes across the U.S.

 Nutritional Value